reflec5/Quiz-Master-Agent/README.md

   * **Hallucination**: The LLM occasionally omitted the correct answer from the options list.
 We implemented a deterministic Python function to check for this and inject the correct answer if missing.

   * **Formatting**: The LLM sometimes included Markdown backticks (```json) in the response.
 We added a string cleaning step before JSON parsing.

-## 📜 License

-This project is created for the "Intelligent Agents with LLMs" course requirement.